JavaScript Functions Advanced

 clearTimeout(timer);

-setInterval works like a repeating alarm.
-It runs your function over and over at a fixed interval (in milliseconds).
-When you want it to stop, pass the interval ID to clearInterval.
+setInterval works like a repeating alarm clock.
+It runs your function again and again at a fixed interval.
+When you want it to stop, pass its ID to clearInterval.

 javascript